DanielaValentino/GitProject/README.md

 >To create a new file. *Ex.* nano README.md

 - git status
->To see what files are in which state.
+>To see what files are in which state. *Ex.* git status

+cat README.md	Display the contents of a text file you created previously pwd	Show the current directory clear	Clear the shell window

 # **Git/github**